The Happy Mess

 The Happy Mess is a Portuguese indie pop band founded in 2011.
-The band consists of singer and guitarist Miguel Ribeiro, singer and keyboardist Joana Duarte, guitarist Zé Vieira, bassist João Pascoal, keyboardist Alfonso Carvalho and drummer Hugo Azevedo.
+The band consists of singer and guitarist Miguel Ribeiro, singer and keyboardist Joana Duarte, guitarist Zé Vieira, bassist João Pascoal, keyboardist and pianist Rui Manuel Costa and drummer Hugo Azevedo.
+Throughout their career, The Happy Mess have performed on both national stages, touring Portugal, and internationally, such as the Eurosonic festival in the Netherlands.

 Career

 The Happy Mess was formed in 2011 and soon began releasing music with the release of their debut EP October Sessions.
 Three years later, they released their debut album Songs from the Backyard.
 In 2015, their second album Half Fiction gave them their first entry into the Portuguese sales chart entering the 20th place, beaten in 2018 by their follow-up album Dear Future, which reached the 14th position.

-In their career, The Happy Mess have performed on both national stages, touring Portugal, and internationally, such as the Eurosonic festival in the Netherlands.
+In January 2023, The Happy Mess were confirmed among the 20 participants in the Festival da Canção, a review used to select Portugal's representative in the Eurovision Song Contest.
+They presented the unreleased O impossível, but they did not qualify for the final.